Our People

 Rachel is interested in anything and everything arty and creative.
 She enjoys attending life drawing sessions and is a regular attendee of Wakefield Artwalk.

-Rachel was co-opted onto the Executive Committee on 27th June 2023.
+Rachel joined the Executive Committee on 27th June 2023.

 Joe Gardiner